Ash talking about the Necronomicon – “I can’t fart without tripping over that thing and I fart a lot”

-While enjoying his time at Jacksonville, Ash is forced to come out of retirement after being attacked by Deadites summoned by Ruby.
-Ash (still in possession of the Kandarian Dagger), Pablo and Kelly return to Ash’s hometown, Elk Grove, where they meet up with his father, Brock, who criticizes him for running away from the town after the events that transpired 30 years ago.
-While searching around town for Ruby, Ash encounters his former love, Linda Bates, who is married to the town’s sheriff, Thomas Emery.
+While enjoying his time at Jacksonville.
+Ash is forced to come out of retirement after being attacked by Deadites summoned by Ruby.
+Ash (still in possession of the Kandarian Dagger), Pablo and Kelly return to Ash’s hometown, Elk Grove.
+They meet up with his father, Brock, who criticizes him for running away from the town after the events that transpired 30 years ago.
+While searching around town for Ruby, Ash encounters his former love, Linda Bates.
+However, She’s now married to the town’s sheriff, Thomas Emery.
 Emery mocks Ash, and promises to take him in when he can.
-Pablo receives a vision, prompting the gang to head to the town’s crematorium, where Ash finds an injured Ruby, claiming that her children have betrayed her, forcing her to hide the Necronomicon.
+Pablo receives a vision, prompting the gang to head to the town’s crematorium.
+Ash finds an injured Ruby, claiming that her children have betrayed her.
+Forcing her to hide the Necronomicon.
 After saving her from her three demon children, Ash and Ruby form a temporary alliance.

 The gang’s problems don’t stop there as Pablo begins to have premonitions due to the ritual at the end of the first season to which he became sort of fused with the book of the dead.
 This begins a spiral of events that leads to the summoning of a powerful body snatching demon called Baal who just so happens to be Ruby’s ex.
 Baal intends to bring fourth the hell on Earth that Ruby failed to do and it’s up to the gang to stop him.